 CandyLand is one of the biggest brands in Pakistan.
 Every kid in Pakistan has grown up with confectionary products made by Candy Land, making it a household name all across the country.
-Be it their sweet (or sour candies), their all-weather Ding Dong bubble gum, or their well received marketing commercials, CandyLand’s brand presence is stronger than ever.
+Be it their sweet (or sour candies) or their well received marketing commercials, CandyLand’s brand presence is stronger than ever.

 Recently, ProPakistani got a chance to talk to Muhammad Ehtisham Khan, General Manager Marketing of CandyLand.
 His answers give us a peek into how the confectionary brand continues to stay on the path of success and what do they have going forward from here.

 |What was the business goal/strategy for CandyLand when it was established in 1988 and how has it evolved?|

 CandyLand is a household name and has been a top tier brand for at least three decades.
 It’s a leader in the confectionery market (Nielsen).
 Candyland is part of Pakistan’s prominent FMCG group called Ismail Industries Limited, along with other business concerns like Bisconni and Snack City.

 CandyLand has the distinction of developing flagship brands in major categories, namely: jellies, compound chocolates, marshmallow, lollipops, candies, chews and toffees. etc. The strategic direction set by Candyland for itself is to be a thought leader and a brand of choice.
 This vision ensured by constant innovation.
 Venturing into the blue oceans has always paid dividends to the company.

 The company’s business philosophy is driven by its Chairman, Mr. Muhammad Ismail’s strong belief in delivering value to the consumer.
 Success is a bi-product of consumer delight.